remix-run/history/README.md

 Each `history` object has the following properties:

-- `length` - The number of entries in the history stack
+- `history.length` - The number of entries in the history stack
-- `location` - The current location (see below)
+- `history.location` - The current location (see below)
-- `action` - The current navigation action (see below)
+- `history.action` - The current navigation action (see below)

-Additionally, `createMemoryHistory` provides `index` and `entries` properties that let you inspect the history stack.
+Additionally, `createMemoryHistory` provides `history.index` and `history.entries` properties that let you inspect the history stack.

 ### Listening